deependersingla/deep_trader/deep_thoughts.md

 I am trying PGN model now on the stocks.
 The major problem here is that the random algorithm is not getting positive rewards a lot of the time in the beginning.
 This causes the algo to hold everything, because this means zero reward (rather than take a negative reward).
 I have few idea to solve this:

 1. Change algo to take a lot of random actions for a long time at training.
 2. Find out which action lead to positive reinforcement in test data and train first a supervised network based on that.
 Use the network here then to train RL network.
+I have started this on development branch of project.